sgmlguru/xlsx2xml/docs/technical-overview.md

     - The XML file is edited in an XML editor auch as *oXygen Author*, using an authoring framework for easy WYSIWY-like editing. oXygen Author can access eXist-DB directly and is itself available as a web application, eliminating the need for a client solution.
 From a technical point of view, This is by far the safest and most robust solution.
     - The XML file is edited by EMG using their tools, and then reimported to eXist-DB.

-## Repositories

-* [xproc-batch](TBA) provides the infrastructure for handling pipelined conversions
-* [xlsx2xml](TBA) contains the actual conversion pipeline code
-* [xslt-pipeline](TBA) is an example pipeline complete with example input, manifest and XSLT stylesheets, intended for developers wishing to understand the pipeline mechanics